Novik71/nc-news-frontend/README.md

 It is recommended to also install the latest version of [VS Code](https://code.visualstudio.com) and VS Code [Chrome Debugger Extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).

 ## Installation and Setup
-Below is a list of the Node.js modules used in the development of this project:
+Below is a list of the Node.js modules used in the development of this project, and the minimum versions required:

+* React / React-Dom (version 16.5.2)
+* React-Router-Dom (version 4.3.1)
+* React-Scripts (version 2.0.3)
-* react
+* Axios (version 0.18.0)
-* react-router-dom
+* Cors (version 2.8.4)
-* axios
+* Moment (version 2.22.2)

-To install all the modules, go to your root directory and run the following command in your terminal install them locally.
+To install all the modules in one go, go to your root directory and run the following command in your terminal install them locally.

 ```http
 $ npm install